filakhtov/gentoo-use-docs/sys-libs/glibc.md

 It is safe to disable this flag.

-### experimental-loong
-Apply an experimental patch to support 64-bit LoongArch compatible RISC microprocessors (starting from Loongson 3 5000 series).

-This flag should only be enabled on systems running on compatible Loongson processors.

 ### gd
 Pass the `--with-gd` option to the configure script.
 Build and install a `memusagestat` - a utility to generate graphic (PNG images) from memory profiling data.

 This flag can be safely disabled.

+### hash-sysv-compat
+Append the `-Wl,--hash-style=both` option to the `LDFLAGS` environment variable for the duration of the build.
+Enable support for multiple static hash tables - classic ELF ".hash" section and a new style GNU ".gnu.hash" section.

+This flag should normally be disabled, unless there are any executables that rely on the classic ELF format.

 ### headers-only
 This flag only makes sense under the cross-compilation.
 When enabled ignores a [sys-devel/binutils](../sys-devel/binutils.md) and a [sys-devel/gcc](../sys-devel/gcc.md) dependencies, because they are provided by cross-compiler on the host system.